geckoo1337/Geckoo1337-engine/README.md

 A simple widget giving time (using the windows time system),

-A collecting game which manages the pixel's alpha and a custom particle system,
+A collecting game which manages the pixel's alpha and a custom particle system (my entry for the 52nd LudumDare),

 An application displaying the full colors' spectrum...